RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 directories are a little special here -- what you see here is not the total size of all the files and folders under the directory, but the space the directory itself uses on disk.
-- The next column shows a timestamp when the file/folder was last modified.
+- The next column (the whole `Mar 26 15:21` segment) shows a timestamp when the file/folder was last modified.
 - Finally, the name of the file/folder.
+Note that `Downloads -> /cdat/tem/ssasidharan/Downloads` is a bit special: it means that `Downloads` folder is in fact a link to `/cdat/tem/ssasidharan/Downloads`.

 ## Permissions and ownership